AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Even if you aren’t sure you’ll qualify for a Farmers affinity discount, it’s worth asking your agent.
 You might be surprised to find an organization you belong to makes you eligible for the discount.

-Another discount Farmers offers that many insurers don’t is a military discount.
-You’ll get a discount on your premiums if you’re on active duty, active reserves, retired military, or an honorably discharged military veteran.
+Unlike State Farm and Allstate, Farmer’s offers a military discount.
+This discount applies whether you’re on active duty, active reserves, retired military, or an honorably discharged military veteran.

-These discounts are especially beneficial when choosing Farmers insurance, since it’s one of the more expensive companies on our list for non-owner policies.
+These discounts are especially beneficial when choosing Farmers insurance, since it’s one of the more expensive companies on our list for non-owner policies, after Allstate.

 4. Best Non-Owner Auto Insurance for Military - USAA